 Even though the rodeo is in town most of February, lodging costs are attractive with several chains listed with the Convention and Visitors Bureau coming in at $50 or less.

 Another bright spot – you can save up to 48% on entrance fees to to the city’s top attractions with a San Antonio and Beyond Prepaid Card.
 You can buy the card online or when you arrive in the city.
+You can also save up to 55% off local attractions with the Go City card.
+The Go City card lets you customize which attractions you want to visit.
 And for discounts on hotels and attractions, download SAVE (San Antonio Vacation Experience) coupons from the website as well as the mobile ap.
 And order your FREE San Antonio Travel & Leisure Guide or download a digital version to help plan your trip.

 By most measures this is the priciest city in the country.
 However, that doesn’t mean you can’t find a bargain here occasionally.
-Currently several hotels (including a couple we’ve used and would go back to) on the San Francisco Convention and Visitors Commision website list prices in the $60 to $99-a-night range for dates in February.
+You can save up to 55% off local attractions with the Go City card.
+The Go City card lets you customize which attractions you want to visit.
+In addition, at the moment several hotels (including a couple we’ve used and would go back to) on the San Francisco Convention and Visitors Commision website list prices in the $60 to $99-a-night range for dates in February.
 More than once we even scored great prices on hotels at Fisherman’s Wharf during prime summer dates using Priceline.com.